AElfProject/AElf/docs-sphinx/reference/chain-sdk/go/go-sdk.md

 ### AddPeer

-Attempts to add a node to the connected network nodes
+Attempts to add a node to the connected network nodes.

 _Web API path_